 Yes, the companies are responsible solely for the delivery of products, operational system, and cloud installation.

 Closing Remarks

 The companies mentioned that they might require an extension for the proposal submission deadline, currently set for March 10.

+The submission deadline may be extended until March 17.
+An amendment to the RFP will follow.